LukeDowell/flash-chords/README.md

 Alright I'm sick of it, ♭ is gonna be 'b'

 I've had a vision of a feature that I'd like to try and build.
 I think it would be interesting to try and create a staff editor in-app that allows the user to place notes on the staff in some kind of ergonomic way.
 It's hard to imagine what that actually looks like, and may end up lending itself to be rendered via Phaser or something like that, but I do know that I'll have to crate a musical staff that accepts arbitrary notes.

 The next iteration of the `Measure` is being able to have multiple sets of notes on it.
 I've been thinking of the idea of 'beats', i.e putting a time signature into a data structure that wraps all the notes we need to render.
 Whatever the index of the 'beat' is would dictate how far we place the note horizontally in the measure.

 There are some weird notes that are going to be challenging to render:

 - Grace notes
 - When notes connect from the bass cleff into the treble cleff on a long arpeggio or something like that
 - Connecting / intelligently rendering the connectors of eight notes / sixteenth notes / etc

 Once all that is complete, we can move towards actually implementing users and having them persist the sheets they edit.
 Being able to create different "games" would be very interesting, like what sorts of requirements can the creator attach to their sheet?

 - Playing at speed?
 - Play x times accurately playing y% of notes?
 - Specific voicings:
     - 3rd and 5th shells
     - playing anything other than the most basic root voicing?
     - spanning more than an octave?
     - Avoid chords with x quality?

 It's easy then to think of there being a free, community collection of challenges.
 Maybe teachers could create their own curriculums and track their students' progress.
 Highscores among your friends / class?

 I can see having to refactor the piano/activeNotes related code in the future as well.
 I wonder what an event-log of keys would be like?
 If I'm going to support arpeggios in the future I'll need to be able to see a history of notes.
-Maybe we could have an array of the last 200 notes played or something like that, and "activeNotes" would just be reading 'key-down' events for the last x notes until we encountered a 'key-up' event
+Maybe we could have an array of the last 200 notes played or something like that, and "activeNotes" would just be reading ' key-down' events for the last x notes until we encountered a 'key-up' event

 ## 9/10/2022

 Whew long break.
 I read a post on hackernews a few weeks ago and some person was talking about how the secret to working on side projects is to only work on them when you feel like it, and I seem to be taking that to heart.
 When I stopped I was in the middle of making a staff component to presumably render a bunch of notes but I am

 ## 9/12/2022

 Didn't even finish that last entry, wild.
 I do miss being in the habit of working on this, I took a detour and checked out some python + opencv stuff which was neat, but I don't think it has motivational-legs and thus I am going to return to this project.
-I just finished my very first piano recital this last weekend, I played a rendition of Merry-Go-Round of Life by Joe Hisaishi.
+I just finished my very first piano recital this last weekend, I played a rendition of Merry-Go-Round of
+Life by Joe Hisaishi.
 I was so nervous that my hands were shaking!
 I did okay though, definitely a few mistakes and awkward pauses, but I'm still satisfied with how it went.

 I have refactored the way keys + diatonic chords work, I am not totally on-board with how it currently is because I think it's not going to work as well once I try and add extended chords, but for now I'm gonna let it sit.
-This is basically it:
+This is basically
+it:

 ```typescript
 const DIATONIC_QUALITIES: Record<KeyQuality, string[]> = {